-Field Field Name Start Len Field Type Definition Valid Choices or Examples 12 Course Delivery 65 1 Num Means of course delivery Codes 1 = Traditional 2 = MSVCC (Course in Enrollment Tool) 3 = Hybrid 4 = Online (Course not in ET) 5 = Other (Correspondence, VHS, etc.) CANNOT BE BLANK 13 Course Type 66 1 Num Type of Course Codes 1 = Academic 2 = Technical 3 = Career (Vocational) Remedial courses are considered Academic.
-CANNOT BE BLANK 14 CutOff Date 67 8 Num determining Enrolled and In-Attendance MMDDYYYY RoundUp((EndDate-StartDate)/3) + StartDate Round up to zero decimals to prevent partial days There are NO adjustments to CutOff CANNOT BE BLANK 15 Faculty District 75 5 Num District Code for Faculty District code location for the faculty member teaching this course.
+Field Field Name Start Len Field Type Definition Valid Choices or Examples 12 Course Delivery 65 1 Num Means of course delivery Codes 1 = Traditional 2 = MSVCC (Course in Enrollment Tool with shared students) 3 = Hybrid 4 = Online (Course not in Enrollment Tool with no shared students) 5 = Other (Correspondence, VHS, etc.) CANNOT BE BLANK 13 Course Type 66 1 Num Type of Course Codes 1 = Academic 2 = Technical 3 = Career (Vocational) Remedial courses are considered Academic.
+CANNOT BE BLANK 14 CutOff Date 67 8 Num determining Enrolled and In-Attendance MMDDYYYY RoundUp ((EndDate-StartDate)/3) + StartDate Round up to zero decimals to prevent partial days There are NO adjustments to CutOff CANNOT BE BLANK 15 Faculty District 75 5 Num District Code for Faculty District code location for the faculty member teaching this course.
 If online faculty only, report the district and site code of the provider institution.
 Refer to table of district and site codes in eARS.
-CANNOT BE BLANK 16 Faculty Identifier 80 10 Num (must match the If course is taught by more than one faculty member, report the faculty identifier of the lead instructor for this course.
+CANNOT BE BLANK 16 Faculty Identifier 80 10 Num If course is taught by more than one faculty member, report the faculty identifier of the lead instructor for this course.
 CANNOT BE BLANK 17 Electronic Attendance Indicator 90 1 Num Code 0 = No. Attendance to be submitted via paper, PDF or direct access to attendance database 1 = Yes.
-Attendance to be submitted electronically in the Student Schedule file - All students enrolled in this class must have an electronic attendance record CANNOT BE BLANK 18 Return Date 91 8 Num Period after the Audit Period MMDDYYYY RoundUp((EndDate - StartDate)/9) + CutOff Round up to zero decimals to prevent partial days There are NO adjustments to Return Date CANNOT BE BLANK if F17=1
+Attendance to be submitted electronically in the Student Schedule file - All students enrolled in this class must have an electronic attendance record CANNOT BE BLANK 18 Return Date 91 8 Num Period after the Audit Period MMDDYYYY RoundUp((EndDate - StartDate)/9) + CutOff Round up to zero decimals to prevent partial days There are NO adjustments to Return Date CANNOT BE BLANK

-Field Field Name Start Len Field Type Definition Valid Choices or Examples 19 Meetings Per Week 99 2 Num Number times the class meets during the week; it is the number of times attendance is taken For Online and VCC this number is often 1 CANNOT BE BLANK if F17=1 20 Weeks Per Term 101 2 Num Nominal number of weeks in the term RoundUp((EndDate-StartDate)7, 0) Round up to zero decimals to allow for partial first week CANNOT BE BLANK if F17=1 21 Allowed Absences 103 3 Num Allowed absences within the Audit Period RoundUp(((MeetingsPerWeekWeeksPerTermCr editHours100)/(CreditHours750)), 0) Round up to zero decimals to avoid partial absences This will match the Absences Allowed Chart CANNOT BE BLANK if F17=1
+Field Field Name Start Len Field Type Definition Valid Choices or Examples 19 Meetings Per Week 99 2 Num For Online and MSVCC this number is often 1 and for MSVCC this number can be 2.
+CANNOT BE BLANK 20 Weeks Per Term 101 2 Num Nominal number of weeks in the term RoundUp((EndDate-StartDate)7, 0) Round up to zero decimals to allow for partial first week CANNOT BE BLANK 21 Allowed Absences 103 3 Num Allowed absences within the Audit Period editHours100)/(CreditHours750)), 0) Round up to zero decimals to avoid partial absences This will match the Absences Allowed Chart CANNOT BE BLANK